FredCoen/recover-ether/README.md

 set -a && source .env
 ```

-Deploy the Deployer contract:
+Deploy the Deployer contract by running:

 ```
 make deploy-deployer
 ```

-From the command above, take the printed Deployer contract address as an input to running the salt brute forcing script below.
+_Note:_ This will print the deployer contract address to which you need to pass as an input to the script below.

 Brute force salt by running:

 ```
-cargo run <target_address> <deployer_address> <owner_address>
+cargo run <target_address> <deployer_contract_address> <owner_address>
 ```

 _Note:_ <target_address> in this context refers to the address from which you want to recover ether.

 _Note:_ <owner_address> refers to the owner address of the RetrieveEther contract.
 An owner has to be set to prevent anyone from retrieving the recovered ether at the target address.

+_Note:_ An EVM address is 20 bytes long, so it can take up to 2^160 attempts to brute force the salt to get the target address.
+This is probably not feasible.

 If the salt is found, generate the calldata required to deploy the RetrieveEther contract to the target address.